Maryland Glass Corporation

 Maryland Glass was acquired by the Dorsey Corporation in 1968, and I believe that the “M” mark was used for a time thereafter, but eventually discontinued sometime in the early 1970s.
 Anyone with more concrete info, please contact me on how late this mark was actually used, and I will be happy to add the data to this page, with credit to the contributor!

-NOTE: The “M in a circle” is also seen on the base of tableware, novelty glass shoes, upscale reproduction pattern glass, various colored glass toothpick holders, etc, and in those cases it is the mark of the Mosser Glass Company, of Cambridge, Ohio.
+NOTE: An “M in a circle” logo is also seen on the base of tableware, novelty glass shoes, upscale reproduction pattern glass, various colored glass toothpick holders, etc, and in those cases it is the mark of an unrelated firm, the Mosser Glass Company of Cambridge, Ohio.
 (Maryland Glass made, for the most part, utilitarian and commercial containers.)

-Click here to go to the Glass Bottle Marks pages (page 4).
+Click here to go to the Glass Bottle Marks (page 4).

 Click here to go to my Home Page.